-812 South Broadway,
+812 S. Broadway,

-25 people favorited this theater
+26 people favorited this theater

 Further modernization took place in 1923, and again in the 1930’s, when architect William Lee Woollett designed a new marquee with a spectacular neon display and an Art Deco style pay box.
-After Grauman, the Rialto Theatre was taken over by Paramount-Publix Theatres, followed by Fox West Coast Theatres and then Sol Lesser’s Principal Theatres Corp. of America in 1941.
+After Grauman, the Rialto Theatre was taken over by Paramount-Publix Theatres, followed by Fox West Coast Theatres and then Sol Lesser’s Principal Theaters Corp. of America in 1941.
 From 1945, Metropolitan Theatres chain took over.

 The Rialto Theatre continued to show first run films for decades, eventually switching to Spanish-language films in the 1970’s to suit the changing neighborhood.
 In 1987, the auditorium interior was renovated to meet modern earthquake stress standards, and new seating, carpets and house curtains were fitted, but the Rialto Theatre was closed in October 1988.

-Sadly, like many of the area’s theatres, its lobby is now home to small retail shops.
-Its auditorium sits quietly waiting, perhaps in vain, to reopen.
+Sadly, like many of the area’s theatres, its lobby became home to small retail shops.
+Its auditorium sat quietly waiting, perhaps in vain, to reopen.
 And its large marquee remained blank.
 In late-2013 the building opened as an Urban Outfitters store.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.